Impurity-induced excitations in a topological two-dimensional ferromagnet/superconductor van der Waals moir\'e heterostructure: Strong impurities in topological moire superconductors

 It is worth noting that, since the scattering potential induced by the previous impurities is non-magnetic, the emergence of in-gap modes stems from the non-trivial nature of the superconducting gap in the moire system\cite{RevModPhys.78.373}.
 In particular, non-magnetic impurities in conventional s-wave superconductors are well known to not give rise to in-gap states as given by Anderson's theorem\cite{Anderson1959,PhysRevB.94.104501,PhysRevB.98.024501,2022arXiv220212178R}.
 In contrast, topological superconductors with non-zero Chern number feature in-gap modes in the presence of non-magnetic impurities, rendering artificial topological superconductors vulnerable to disorder\cite{PhysRevB.93.075129,PhysRevB.94.115166,Prada2020,Andersen2020}.
 This weakness to disorder stems from the fact that non-magnetic scattering has a pair breaking effect\cite{RevModPhys.78.373,PhysRevB.94.104501} in unconventional superconductors due to the non-trivial sign structure of the superconducting order\cite{PhysRevB.98.024501}.

-It is first instructive to examine the gap of the moire system as a function of the location of the strong impurity ($w=2t$), as shown in Fig.~\ref{fig:strong}a.
-We focus here on the case with a periodic array of impurities in the system following the moire pattern, with a single impurity per moire unit cell.
+It is first instructive to examine the gap of the moire system as a function of the location of a strong impurity ($w=2t$) in a $9\times9$ supercell, as shown in Fig.~\ref{fig:strong}a.
+We focus here on the case with a periodic array of impurities in the system following the moire pattern, with a single impurity per moire unit cell, and we keep the same parameters values as we have introduced in section \ref{sec:model}.
 Fig.~\ref{fig:strong}a shows the full gap of the moire pattern, for a single impurity per moire unit cell located at each potential location.
 The gap is measured in units of the topological gap for the topological pristine system $\Delta^T$.
 In particular, it is observed that the location of the impurity strongly impacts the gap of the system\cite{2022arXiv220105045Z}.
 The resulting gap of the defective system can range from the pristine value, observed for impurities at the exchange maximum, to nearly zero, observed for impurities away from the exchange maximum (Fig.~\ref{fig:strong}a).
 The previous phenomenology is directly reflected in the electronic band structure for different locations of the impurity (Fig.~\ref{fig:strong}bcd).
 The electronic structure for an impurity halfway between two exchange maxima is shown in Fig.~\ref{fig:strong}b, which in particular shows a dramatically smaller gap than the pristine system.
 In stark contrast, for two locations of the impurities close to the exchange maxima as shown in Fig.~\ref{fig:strong}cd, the gap of the system remains nearly the same as in the pristine system.
 In particular, the system retains its topologically non-trivial Chern number $C=2$ with a nearly identical gap for the central impurities shown in Fig.~\ref{fig:strong}cd, whereas the gap is drastically reduced for the location of Fig.~\ref{fig:strong}b.